cgardesey/bulk_sms/readme.md

 ## Introduction

-This project demonstrates a feature I added to a laravel backend project I worked on.
 This is a web application built with Laravel that allows users to send bulk sms to phonenumbers in an excel sheet and can be customised for similar projects.

 ## Installation